-websites).
-This framework also draws attention to understanding the legal of 18.
+as consumer scams and malicious websites).
+This framework also draws of 18.
 The UN Convention on the Rights of the Child (UNCRC) makes it clear that, due to their physical and mental immaturity, children under 18 require special safeguards, care and appropriate legal protection in all settings.